TrellixVulnTeam/Intelact_7RLK/README.md

 4. Click the 'Browse' button to select a video file you wish to test.
 Clicking the file will trigger the webpage to display the video on  screen.
 5. Click the 'Upload' button to upload the video to the cloud.
 6. Once uploaded, the notification sidebar will update to inform you that the video has successfully been uploaded and will now start analysing the video content for information.
-7. After a few seconds to one or two minutes (depending on the video length), the notification sidebar will again update to display the items it detected in the uploaded video.
+7. After about 30 seconds or less (depending on the video length), the notification sidebar will again update to display the items it detected in the uploaded video.
 8. Very soon afterwards, a classification result is displayed, showing the type of emergency detected and some example responses/tasks that the application could go on to complete.
 <br>